kailiu42/openrouters/content/docs/openwrt-chose-ext4-or-squashfs-image.md

 +++
 draft = true
-title = "How to set up OpenWrt with multiple root partitions" date = 2023-11-12 weight = 30
+title = "Should I chose ext4 or squashfs image for OpenWrt?" date = 2023-11-12 weight = 30